frctl/fractal-docs/docs/guide/core-concepts/naming.md

 **Names** and **handles** are both 'slug' type strings, and will contain only lowercase, alphanumeric characters plus underscores and dashes.
 :::

 The name will also be used to generate a default **label** and a **title** for the item.
-Labels are the text that will be used when the item is referenced in any navigation (for example in the ~@TODOLINK @web', 'web UI') }}) and the title value is the text that will be used anywhere else a human-readable name for the item is required.
+Labels are the text that will be used when the item is referenced in any navigation (for example in the [web UI](../web/)) and the title value is the text that will be used anywhere else a human-readable name for the item is required.

 Let's look at a simple example of how this works in practice, assuming that we have a component with a view template called `blockquote-large.hbs`: